- Only 1 percent of chest CT scans show a solitary pulmonary nodule or small mass, and 99 percent of those are benign.

 Benign tumors in the lungs are relatively common and typically not an issue to be overly concerned about.
 Nevertheless, they can sometimes be a precursor to something more serious.
 In this case, early detection is cancer’s greatest weakness.

-You can stay on top of your lung health by booking a regular annual full-body MRI, which includes a low-dose CT scan.
+You can stay on top of your lung health by booking a regular annual full-body MRI, which includes a low-dose chest CT scan.